Welcome to the Residence Life and Housing professional staff recruitment web page!

 Franklin is a traditional hall housing 204 residents, primarily sophomores.
 Franklin rooms are suite style, with a bathroom joining two double occupancy rooms.
 The first floor has a cardio pod, while the remaining floors have lounges.

-The director lives in Franklin, and supervises 8 student staff members (7 RAs and 1 Assistant Hall Director).
+The hall director lives in Franklin, and supervises 8 student staff members (7 RAs and 1 Assistant Hall Director).

 Hagen and Tiedemann are apartment style preferred housing.
 Hagen houses 140 residents, and Tiedemann houses 124 residents.
 Residents are of preferred status (typcially juniors and seniors).
 The two buildings are connected by the Link, which is the main entrance and houses the Hall Director apartment, Hall Director office, cardio pod, lounge, and the security desk.